MattColbourne/COMP3766/README.md

-COMP3766 Intro to Robotic Mnipulation
+COMP3766 Intro to Robotic Manipulation
 -------------------------------------

 This Repository contain the dev container used in COMP3766 Labs/tutorials.